Timothy T. Taylor Home Page

 HIGH SCHOOL PEDAGOGY

-Annual participant from 1995 to 2007 in the Stanford Workshop for High School Teachers of Economics, a one-week workshop organized by the Stanford Institute for Economic Policy Research.
+Annual participant from 1995 to 2010 in the Stanford Workshop for High School Teachers of Economics, a one-week workshop organized by the Stanford Institute for Economic Policy Research.
 Responsibilities include giving lectures on economics subjects and pedagogy, and interacting with the participants.
 In 2003, lectured on the economies of the Middle East and recent developments in antitrust enforcement.
 In 2004, lectured on welfare policy and President Bush’s economic record during his first term.
 In 2005, lectured on trade and budget imbalances and on incorporating innovation and growth into introductory courses.
 In 2006, lectured on women’s labor force participation and the economics of “bubbles.”
 In 2007, lectured on the history of the Federal Reserve and the economics of health care finance.
+In 2008, lectured on tax policy issues and economic challenges facing the next president.
+In 2009, lectured on causes of the 2007-9 recession and challenges for the future, and how to bring it into the introductory economics class.
+In 2010, lectured on federal budget deficits and debt and on behavioral economics.

 Author: Wrote explanatory definitions of 50 concepts, with examples, for inclusion with “Virtual Economics 3.0 Project,” a CD-ROM of curriculum materials from the National Council on Economic Education completed in 2004.